medinajulioc/va-claims-app/.roo/rules/remember.md

 **always** test new features locally and ensure they integrate seamlessly with the existing UI/UX.

 **always** document code with comments explaining the use of dummy data and how to replace it.

+**always** protect our project's config files.
+Only make mandatory changes.

 ## Core Principles